Our history

 The Second World War

-During World War II, the Home took in a new generation of injured soldiers, sailors and airmen.
+During World War II, both Homes took in a new generation of injured soldiers, sailors and airmen.
 These young men looked to staff and their older peers for guidance in facing a life of disability.
-In addition to nursing and therapeutic care, the Charity offered training in skills such as crafts and finance to promote independence and meaningful occupation.
-In 1945, a visit from Group Captain Douglas Bader DSO DFC who was himself disabled, was warmly received by the residents.
+In addition to nursing and therapeutic care, men were offered training in skills such as crafts and finance to promote independence and meaningful occupation.

 The first ‘Paralympic Games’